-An encounter with iRacing got me thinking about the potential of VR
+An encounter with iRacing got me thinking about VR’s potential

-Had it been a bad experience I probably would have forgotten about it, and never given the emerging VR scene a second though.
-But it wasn’t a bad experience at all – in fact it was awesome.
-It’s true the simulator had some flaws (as any prototype does) but it still showed me the potential of VR, so much so that I the tech was constantly on my mind for the next 12 months.
+Had it been an average experience I probably would have forgotten about it, and never given the emerging VR scene a second thought.
+However, it was awesome.
+It’s true the simulator had some flaws (as do any prototypes and first generation products) but it still showed me the potential of VR, so much so that the tech was constantly on my mind for the next 12 months.